Exercise Classes for Older Adults That Are Good for the Body and Easy on the Joints

 But a cardio class doesn’t have to mean high intensity.
 Slow and steady cardio classes are best for providing low impact movements that are less jarring on the joints.

-Improving cardio health will health prevent conditions such as heart disease and high blood pressure.
+Improving cardio health will help prevent conditions such as heart disease and high blood pressure.
 Plus, cardio classes help control weight issues.

 Exercise Classes for Seniors Benefits Both Body and Joints